Van life: Why a cast iron pot has a place in your road trips

 Let's be honest: it won't suit all profiles.

-It makes sense primarily for those who like to:
+It makes sense especially for those who like:

-• settle down for several hours or days
+• to settle down for several hours or days

 It will be less suitable if your absolute priority is: